bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 .. admonition:: Example 2: Business

-    Consider an owner of the business, denoted by :math:`o`, who provides the initial investment in the business.
+    Consider an owner of a business, denoted by :math:`o`, who provides the initial investment in the business.
 If there is no initial investment, then there is no business (zero return).
 The business also has :math:`k` workers :math:`w_1, \ldots, w_k`, each of whom contribute :math:`p` to the